aoleg/forge-neo-aspect-ratio-helper/README.md

 ## Dependencies

-Developed using existing [AUTOMATIC1111 webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) dependencies.
+Developed using existing [AUTOMATIC1111 webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) / Forge Neo dependencies.

-It's recommended to use the python version specified by A1111 webui.
+It's recommended to use the python version specified by the webui you're running.

 However - for running unit tests, we use pytest.